vibe-view: interactive viewer

 • Isovalue: slider over the volume’s data range (default from viewer_defaults, falling back to a kind-specific heuristic: 0.05 e/bohr^3 for densities, 0.04 bohr^(-3/2) for MOs).

-• Colour map (signed-volume kinds): volume.orbital, volume.spin, volume.difference get a divergent map so the +/- lobes show in different colours.
+• Colour map (signed-volume kinds): volume.orbital, volume.spin, volume.difference, and volume.potential (the electrostatic potential, signed in hartree/e) get a divergent map so the +/- lobes show in different colours.

 • Opacity: 0 to 1 alpha.